The ideal steel for your knife from ABRAMS Industries®!

 > Normal shearing knives

-It is a steel grade with focus on cold work, high toughness (nickel content), good through-hardenability (even for large cross-sections),
+It is a steel grade with focus on cold work, high toughness (nickel content), good through-hardenability (even for large cross-sections), as well as high impact strength and pressure resistance.
+Additionally, it is polishable, etchable, and erodible.

 Is suitable, among other things, for: